intel/kubernetes-power-manager/README.md

 Note: In the future, we want to move away from the CommsPowerManagement library to create a Go Library that utilizes the Intel Pstate driver.

-## Future planned additions to the Power Manager for Kubernetes
+## Future planned additions to the Kubernetes Power Manager

 - **SST-TF - Turbo Frequency**